 Adult prices apply to those aged 16 and over.
 Child prices are for those aged 5 to 15.
 Most attractions grant free entry to under-fives.

-The London Pass prices quoted refer to full face value as of December 2022 but discounts may be available at the time of purchase.
-Check the current cost here.
+The London Pass prices quoted refer to full face value as of December 2023 but discounts may be available at the time of purchase.
+Check the current prices here.

 As with any city pass, the only way to work out if the London Pass is worth it is to cost a sample itinerary with and without the pass.
 To give you a head start, I’ve priced one and two-day itineraries.